e13v3n-0xb/DVWA/Medium/XSS (Stored)/README.md

     1. Request this URL: http://localhost/dvwa/vulnerabilities/xss_s in browser.

-    2. Inspect the element of Name field and change "maxlength='10'" to "maxlength='100'".
+    2. Inspect the element of Name field and change maxlength='10' to maxlength='100'.

-    2. Input the above payload in the *Name* field.
+    2. Input the above payload in the Name field.

-    3. It will alert a *'localhost'* popup everytime you visit this webpage.
+    3. It will alert a 'localhost' popup everytime you visit this webpage.

 **POC :**